VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/extending-dynamic-expression-tree.md

 * Add the [VirtoCommerce.MarketingModule.Core](https://www.nuget.org/packages/VirtoCommerce.MarketingModule.Core) NuGet dependency to your project.

-## Define New Class for Expression Tree Prototype
+## Define new class for expression tree prototype

 The following example creates a new derived prototype from [PromotionConditionAndRewardTreePrototype](https://github.com/VirtoCommerce/vc-module-marketing/blob/dev/src/VirtoCommerce.MarketingModule.Core/Model/Promotions/PromotionConditionAndRewardTreePrototype.cs) that represents the original expression tree used for marketing promotion.
 Here, we register a new `BlockSampleConditionroot` block and extend the existing `BlockCatalogCondition` with a new element, `SampleCondition`: